fakegit/Misc/Manual/en-US/soWatch-mk2.md

 ##Caution

 - Use at your own risk
-- It will take some time to download the players after installation, please be patient if you would switch to Player Override
+- It will take some time to download the players after installation

 ##How To Build